-Kenilworth Arts Festival is an annual, week-long celebration of the creative arts that weaves throughout the leafy setting of historic Kenilworth.
+Kenilworth Arts Festival is an annual celebration of the creative arts, launched in 2016, which weaves through the historic town of Kenilworth in the green heart of Warwickshire.
 Our aim is to bring together some of the finest contemporary music, literature and art from across the country, as well as to offer a platform for local talent.
-With a programme of inspiring and engaging events that will exhibit the current creative landscape at its very best, we hope to inspire people of all ages to try new things, hone their skills and indulge their passions.
+With a programme of inspiring and engaging events that exhibits the current creative landscape at its very best, our aim is to transform Kenilworth into a hive of creativity, and to inspire people of all ages to try new things, hone their skills and indulge their passions.

 Kenilworth is nestled in the heart of Warwickshire.
 It is perhaps best known for its castle – or at least its extensive ruins – which inspired fawning words from Walter Scott and have attracted many a visitor over the last eight centuries or so.

 Ruins aside, Kenilworth also boasts some beautiful green spaces, a vibrant arts scene, fantastic restaurants and extraordinary, centuries-old buildings.
 You’ll find thatched cottages and theatres, bookshops and bakeries, muddy paths and Michelin stars.

 We are committed to ensuring that the festival is embedded within the fabric of the town, and our events therefore take place in a number of Kenilworth’s unique settings and venues.